haoming-chen2006/LLM4Tracking/README.md

 # LLM4Tracking

 LLM4Tracking explores foundation models for particle physics.
 It is an experimental code base focused on building tokenizers and generative models for jets.
-The project currently focuses on developing VQ-VAE style models that can encode sets of jet constituents into discrete tokens.
+The project currently focuses on developing MOE-empowered VQ-VAE style models that can encode sets of jet constituents into discrete tokens, and integrating them into a language model.

 ---